matarina/pyrola.nvim/README.md

 # Pyrola

-`pyrola` is designed to provide a multi-language supported REPL experience in Neovim.
-It allows you to program interactively, quickly inspect variables in real-time, and view images of output.
+`pyrola` is meticulously crafted to deliver a multi-language supported REPL (Read-Eval-Print Loop) experience within the Neovim environment.
+This innovative tool empowers users to engage in interactive programming, enabling them to swiftly inspect variables in real-time and visualize output images seamlessly.

 ## Features

-- **Real-time REPL**: Execute code in real-time within Neovim.
+- **Real-time REPL**: Execute code dynamically within Neovim, allowing for immediate feedback and interaction.
-- **Semantic Code Block Selection**: Select and send specific code blocks for evaluation.
+- **Semantic Code Block Selection**: Effortlessly select and dispatch specific code blocks for evaluation, enhancing the coding workflow.
-- **Environment Variable Inspector**: Debug by inspecting environment variables.
+- **Environment Variable Inspector**: Facilitate debugging by inspecting environment variables directly within the REPL.
-- **Rough Image Viewer**: Preview output of images with a rough resolution.
+- **Rough Image Viewer**: Preview image outputs with a rough resolution, providing a quick visual reference without the need for external viewers.
-- **Lightweight and Low-level**: Efficiently designed to integrate seamlessly into your workflow.
+- **Lightweight and Low-level**: Designed with efficiency in mind, `pyrola` integrates seamlessly into your existing workflow without unnecessary overhead.

 ## Installation

 ### Prerequisites

-To use `pyrola`, you need to install the following Python packages:
+To harness the full potential of `pyrola`, you must first install the following essential Python packages:

 ```bash
 pip install pynvim jupyter-client prompt-toolkit
 ```

-Additionally, you will need to install [timg](https://github.com/hzeller/timg), a textual terminal image viewer.
-For example, on Debian-based systems, you can install it using:
+In addition, you will need to install [timg](https://github.com/hzeller/timg), a terminal-based image viewer.
+For users on Debian-based systems, the installation can be accomplished with the following command:

 ```bash
 apt install timg
 ```

-Then, install `pyrola` using `lazy.nvim` as follows:
+Subsequently, you can install `pyrola` using `lazy.nvim` by incorporating the following configuration into your Neovim setup:

 ```lua
 return {